NoahApthorpe/zk-DEAP-artifact/README.md

 participant count, so running the benchmark with up to 500 participants may take several hours.

-Proving is deliberately limited one core, as in the paper.
+Proving is deliberately limited to one core, as in the paper.
 Raw measurements are stored in `results/local.jsonl`, where some fields are null or zero by design (fixes 4 and 10).

 ## KZG parameters